QualiTorque/torque-spinnaker-plugin/README.md

           id: S3Repo
           url: <<Plugin.json location>>
 ```
+>Note: colonyToken is the authentication token used by default but is no longer required.
+You can specify the colony token used by each stage in the pipeline.

 2. Add the following to `gate-local.yml` in the necessary [profile](https://spinnaker.io/reference/halyard/custom/#custom-profiles) to load the Deck frontend
 ```yaml
 spinnaker: